-The long-awaited Chinese RPG arrives on Xbox consoles with several optimized graphic modes.
+The long-awaited Chinese RPG arrives on Xbox consoles with several optimized graphics modes.

-After months of uncertainty and much speculation, Black Myth: Wukong is now available on Xbox Series X and Xbox Series S, and it brings great news for players who trust Microsoft’s smaller console.
-Despite rumors pointing to serious performance issues on Series S (problems that were dismissed long ago after seeing the performance in other games), Game Science’s title arrives perfectly optimized with a range of graphical options that few expected for our beloved Xbox.
+After months of uncertainty and much speculation, Black Myth: Wukong is now available on Xbox Series X and Xbox Series S, and it’s bringing great news for players who trust Microsoft’s smaller console.
+Despite rumors pointing to serious performance issues on Series S (problems that were dismissed long ago after seeing performance in other games), Game Science’s title arrives perfectly optimized with a range of graphical options that few expected for our beloved Xbox.

 Over the past few months, even statements from the game’s director had cast doubt on Series S’s ability to handle such an ambitious proposal.
-But after all, the studio, in collaboration with Microsoft, has achieved outstanding technical work that guarantees a perfectly fluid experience and meets the expectations of the generation.
+But in the end, the studio, in collaboration with Microsoft, has achieved outstanding technical work that guarantees a perfectly smooth experience, meeting the expectations of the current generation.

 Black Myth: Wukong runs at 60 FPS on Series S without major issues

-In the Xbox Series S version, the game offers three distinct graphics modes.
+In the Xbox Series S version, the game offers three distinct graphical modes.

 -